 Applicants may request funds for expenses, including publication costs, travel, and equipment.
 All items requested must be necessary for the completion of the project as proposed and strongly justified.
 The budget justification should include detailed descriptions of all support requested.
 For equipment, makes and model numbers should be provided when available.
-All travel requests must adhere to State regulations and travel-related expenses must be charged at State rates set forth in the Louisiana Travel Guide (PPM 49).
+Travel may be requested related to presentations of ATLAS-funded work and for out-of-state consultants to travel to Louisiana to assist in project work; requests to attend conferences at which project-related presentations are not scheduled are not permitted.
+All travel requests must adhere to State regulations and travel-related expenses must be charged at State rates set forth in the Louisiana Travel Guide (PPM 49), including exemptions granted by the Division of Administration.
 Travel charges must be detailed in the proposal, and the budget justification should include breakdowns of actual costs, when known, or provide estimates for and explanations of all charges, including transportation costs, lodging, meals, and additional expenses.
 Lump-sum requests for travel funds should not be presented without detailed explanation.
 If a project is funded, permission for foreign travel must be obtained from the Division of Administration, as stipulated in PPM 49.
+Applicants should note that any tangible items purchased with ATLAS funds, including equipment, supplies, and software, shall be owned and retained by the submitting institution and under no circumstances shall become personal property of the principal investigator or other institutional faculty or staff.